ImranJuma/imranjuma.github.io/_posts/2018-02-02-TicTacToe-For-iOS.md

 For this project I made a iOS application for a class mate, the student wanted me to make a interactive Tic-Tac-Toe game that they could play as well as have a chance at winning.
 Working on this project was extremely fun as well as gave me a basic insight into more UX development as well as how to make an interactive game for a mobile device.
 This was an amazing learning experience.
 I would recommend building this kind of project to any student looking to expand their Swift knowledge and branch out to make something really cool while learning different pattern recognition within iOS libraries!

-## ReadMe Information:
+## ReadMe Information;

-The following Application was built on X-Code 9.1 and Tested on iOS 10-11.0.3 This application will and can run on the following devices
+The following Application was built on X-Code 9.1 and Tested on iOS 10-11.0.3 This application will and can run on the following devices.

 	* iPhone 6
 	* iPhone 7
 	* iPhone 8
 	* iPhone X (Most Of The Time)
 	* iPhone SE / 5S / 5C (Most Of The Time)

-Important Information:
+## Important Information:
 All files have also been backed up and noted in ReadMe.txt file, however this application will sometimes crash if running on X-Code 9.1 on some Mac devices.
 Have confirmed it is not the code, and is a result of an X-Code beta.
 If you are running the X-Code Beta, You Cannot Run My Assignment

+# Test
+<a href="https://www.linkedin.com/in/imran-juma-939173129/"><b>Click Here</b></a> to contact me directly, or click the button below and download my full Resume.

 ## Here Are Some Reference Links For Building The Project: